 Our Community Health Workers (CHWs) can work with you to support your child & family.
 They can help you tackle barriers to care, bridge connections to pediatricians, link to community resources, prepare for well-child appointments, and discuss the importance of developmental screenings including what to do if concerned.

 It is never too early to look for a pediatrician that is right for you.
 Choosing a pediatrician before your baby is born will help you feel confident about your baby's care.
 Plus, knowing you have chosen the right doctor will help you feel calmer and more in control.
-A little advance planning now will reduce future stress so you can enjoy your pregnancy as your due date approaches.

 From your baby's long-awaited arrival until those first days of school, you'll be visiting the doctor regularly to make sure that your child is healthy and developing well.
 These check-ups are essential to ensure appropriate physical and mental development, and to provide vaccinations to prevent serious bacterial and viral illnesses.